1841 Republic of Texas presidential election

-The 1841 Republic of Texas presidential election was the third presidential election.
+The 1841 Republic of Texas presidential election was the third presidential election in the Republic of Texas.
 It was held on September 6, 1841.
 Former President Sam Houston defeated incumbent Vice President and former Interim President David G. Burnet to win a second non-consecutive term in office.

 Edward Burleson was elected vice-president with 6,141 votes (58.6%) while his competitor Mennican Hunt received 4,336 votes (41.4%).